mike99mac/minimy-mike99mac/README.md

 The overall steps are:

-- Acquire the hardware - a minimum of a Raspberry Pi, microphone and speaker(s)
+- Acquire the hardware - a minimum of a RasPi, a microphone and a speaker
 - Flash a Linux image to a memory device
 - Install and configure Linux
 - Install a toolbox written for Minimy